Frog Buttress: History

 The area was first developed by Rick White and Chris Meadows in 1968.
 The first climb done at the cliff was Corner of Eden (21).
 The name "Frog Buttress" refers to some condom packets they found at the top - at the time "French Letters" was a common euphemism.
 Local climbers including White, Meadows, Ted Cais, Robert Staszewski, Ian Thomas, Ron Collett and Ian Cameron ascended many routes over the next few years, often with the use of aid.
 Odin (19) was the testpiece, and Black Light (22) was a great achievement.

 When Henry Barber visited Australia in 1975, he arrived in Brisbane and missed his flight to Sydney.
 He spent his time making free ascents of many routes, and put up the crag classics Conquistador (21) and Child in Time (22).
 The locals were inspired by his free climbing talent, and repeated many of his routes in the next few years.

 John Allen and Tobin Sorenson visited in the late 1970s, and made some typically bold ascents.

 Climbers from Victoria put up many harder routes in the 1980s.
 Brown Corduroy Trowsers (28) remains the outstanding hard trad route.

 Routes

-A striking aspect of Frog is that there are some climbs done there that are so incredibly hard and bold (read: death-falls) that they will only ever get ascents once in a blue moon if they ever do.

 Easier routes for the newcomer include: